Jojo-Force/omnifood-react/README.md

-# do-work
+# omnifood-react

-do-work is a psychology quiz app created by react.js, simple on https://jojo-force.github.io/
+omnifood-react is created by react.js, simple on https://jojo-force.github.io/

 ## Install Package